Contact Us

 • Use cases and applications

 Part of the reason entanglement-based networks vary so much is that they can be used for widely varying scenarios.
-These same entanglement-based networks are multipurpose networks that can be utilized for different use cases simultaneously, such as distributed quantum computing and Advanced Secure Communications.
+These same entanglement-based networks are multipurpose networks that can be utilized for different use cases simultaneously, such as distributed quantum computing and Quantum Secure Communications.
 However, an entanglement-based network that connects together quantum computers in a warehouse versus an entanglement-based network that connects quantum devices together across the globe for communications will have distinct differences.

-Advanced Secure Communications
+Quantum Secure Communications

 Distributed quantum computing